-Developments which help to achieve the ambitions within these documents will be supported by the Council.

-- 11.2.7 The Council is working to secure funding for the borough to help provide Town Centre improvements.
-In June 2021, Cleator Moor was offered £22.5 million of investment through the Government's Towns Fund Scheme fund.
+- Developments which help to achieve the ambitions within these documents will be supported by the Council. - 11.2.7 The Council is working to secure funding for Copeland to help provide town centre improvements.
+In June 2021, Cleator Moor was offered £22.5 million of investment through the Government's Towns Fund.
 Subsequently, in July 2021 a bid for £20.6 million was approved for Millom.
-This funding will be instrumental in encouraging future economic growth in the two towns and contributing towards the Government's 'levelling up' agenda.
-The Millom and Cleator Moor Town Deal Boards have both produced a Town Investment Plan which set out local priorities for investment and help to provide focus for where the Towns Fund money will be spent. - 11.2.8 Despite there being a number of strong opportunities for town centres and retail in the borough, there are also a number of challenges that need to be overcome.
-In recent years, towns across the country have seen decline, boarded up shopfronts and in some cases the liquidation of household retail names.
-These impacts are a result of several factors, including uncertainties surrounding Brexit, changing consumer behaviour patterns and the impact of the Covid-19 pandemic.
-At present, some social distancing restrictions remain in place, and struggling town centres are being faced with the loss of many retail, leisure and hospitality businesses. - 11.2.9 The full economic impact of the Covid-19 lockdowns remains uncertain.
+This funding will be instrumental in encouraging future economic growth in the two towns and contributing towards the Government's 'Levelling Up' agenda44.
+The Millom and Cleator Moor Town Deal Boards have both produced a Town Investment Plan which set out local priorities for investment and help to provide focus for where the Towns Fund money will be spent. - 11.2.8 Despite there being a number of strong opportunities for town centres and retail in Copeland, there are also a number of challenges that need to be overcome.
+In recent years, towns across the country have seen decline, boarded up shopfronts and, in some cases, the liquidation of household retail names.
+These impacts are a result of several factors, including uncertainties surrounding Brexit, changing consumer behaviour patterns and the impact of the Covid-19 pandemic. - 11.2.9 The full economic impact of the Covid-19 lockdowns remains uncertain.
 It is however widely accepted that wholesale change is needed to reboot our towns and make them once again vibrant and successful.
-This will be achieved through a number of interventions, including the Government's Levelling up Agenda, successful funding bids and local community and stakeholder buy in and commitment to deliver the local solutions needed.
+This will be achieved through a number of interventions, including the Government's Levelling Up agenda, successful funding bids and local community and stakeholder buy in and commitment to deliver the local solutions needed.
 A Covid-19 Supplement of the Grimsey Review for town centres, titled 'Build Back Better' was published in 2020.
-The report, written by retail expert Bill Grimsey, sets out what he considers needs to be done for town centres and high streets to thrive post Covid-19 and rediscover their community purpose
+The report, written by retail expert Bill Grimsey, sets out what he considers needs to be done for town centres and high streets to thrive post Covid-19 and rediscover their community purpose45